cbenjamin2009/AteraDashboard/README.md

   - `ATERA_API_KEY` *(required)* – your tenant key.
   - `DASH_REFRESH_INTERVAL_MS` – client auto-refresh cadence (default `60000`).
   - `DASH_STALE_AFTER_MS` – when to banner stale data (default `300000`).
-  - `DASH_PENDING_KEYWORDS` / `DASH_CLOSED_KEYWORDS` – comma lists that control which ticket statuses roll into the pending and open buckets.
+  - DASH_PENDING_KEYWORDS / DASH_CLOSED_KEYWORDS – comma lists that control which ticket statuses roll into the pending and open buckets.\n  - DASHBOARD_FIXTURE – optional JSON file for the live dashboard when you don't want to hit the API.\n  - MONTHLY_REVIEW_FIXTURE – optional JSON file for the Monthly Review page (default points at fixtures/monthly-review.sample.json).
   - `DASHBOARD_FIXTURE` – optional JSON file; when set, the dashboard loads data from the file instead of calling the Atera API (used for tests/e2e demos).
 - **Caching**: `app/utils/atera.server.ts` includes a small memory cache (30s TTL) to shield the API from rapid refreshes.
 Adjust the constants there if you need faster/slower polling or higher page limits.
 - **Deployment helpers**: Use the included `Procfile` on Heroku-style hosts or point PM2/systemd at `npm run start:prod`.